This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Thin Cylinder due to Hoop Stress”.

-Explanation: In some places, the heated water comes to earth surface as hot springs.
+Explanation: In some places, the heated water comes to the earth surface as hot springs.
 It can be used for heating water and buildings and for generating electricity.
 This is known as geothermal energy and it is a renewable energy resource.

 15. The study of ecosystems is known as _________

 Explanation: Ecology deals with the study of organisms in their natural home interacting with their surroundings.
-Now ecology is often defined as study of ecosystems.
+Now ecology is often defined as the study of ecosystems.